mkjt2/jsonipy/README.md

-# Jsonipy - CLI tool to convert various file formats to JSON
+# Jsonipy - CLI to convert stuff to JSON

 ## Install